data-preservation-programs/slingshot/datasets.md

 Slingshot’s aim for using curated datasets is to ensure meaningful data is stored and retrieved from the FileCoin Network.
 The use-cases don’t need to be complex and can be proprietary in nature for applications.

 There are a wide variety of public data sets that can be leveraged for this challenge - a sampling is shown in the table below.
-You are also welcome to submit another data set through the registration process.
+If you would like to use a dataset that you don't see listed here, please submit a PR to add the dataset to this table (i.e. through the registration process).